Contents

 Heat Loss in Cold Seasons.

-With their flat or angled positions, skylights gather dirt and debris at a greater rate than windows.
-If you infrequently clean your windows, you’ll need to clean the skylight regularly.
+With their flat or angled positions, skylights gather dirt and particles at a higher rate than windows.
+If you occasionally tidy your windows, you’ll require to clean up the skylight more often.
 Plus, mounting the roof is the only method to clean up the beyond a skylight.

 Skylight Cost Elements.

 Most standard-sized skylights cost $150 to $3,500.
 The larger the skylight, the greater the cost.
-If your roof opening does not fit among the below sizes, expect to pay at least 25% more for the system than the next-closest requirement choice on this list.
+If your roof opening does not fit among the below sizes, expect to pay a minimum of 25% more for the system than the next-closest requirement option on this list.

 16-by-16 inches$ 150– $600.